Embark Behavioral Health

 It may feel like you are alone in helping your teen cope with their depression.
 However, it is a more common condition than most parents realize.

-According to the National Institute of Mental Health (NIH), over 10% of teenagers and young adults between 18-25 have reported having suicidal thoughts.
+According to the National Institute of Mental Health (NIMH), over 10% of teenagers and young adults between 18-25 have reported having suicidal thoughts.

 Suicide is currently the second-highest leading cause of death in the United States for Americans between the ages of 10-24 – and the rates of suicide continue to rise.